 Not an obvious choice for some mudders but a very important bit of kit nonetheless.
 Not to be worn during the race (you’ll definitely overheat) this bit of kit is meant to keep your temperature regular in the warm up, and give you the warm hug you’ll need after your battle.

-If you plan on timing yourself during the challenge, make sure you go for a watch that can take a serious amount of trauma.
-Remember, you’re asking your wristwear to survive a dip in the mud and still work on the other side.
+Your five pound watch from down at the market won’t last the first muddy struggle.
+If you plan on timing yourself during the challenge, then make sure you go for a watch that can take a serious amount of trauma.
+Remember you’re asking your wristwear to take every scrape, every plunge into muddy sess pools and still work on the other side.
 Water resistance is an obvious property you’ll need and make sure it’s shockproof too.

-Remember you are going into battle, so don’t forget your black face paint and lucha libre masks.
+There are vital items, and then there are really vital items.
+Remember you are going into battle, so don’t forget your black face paint, and lucha libre masks.
 But if you are looking at scaring the obstacles into submission you could bring along your tutus and spider man masks - basically anything you think will help you is welcome, just leave the footy boots at home.